opendatasoft/ods-documentation-landing-page/ods-tutorial/source/dashboard_modules/how_to_create_tabs.rst

  ng-click="myvariable = 'myvalue'"

 ``ng-click`` is the AngularJS directive.
-It is always followed by ``=`` which indicates that what comes after is an expression.
-This expression will be evaluated by the directive, and it must always be written between ``"``.
+It is always followed by an equals sign ``=`` which indicates that what comes after is an expression.
+This expression will be evaluated by the directive, and it must always be written between double quotes ``"``.

 In the expression, we will assign a value to a variable.
 At this point, neither the variable nor the value exist, we must create them.

 - The variable comes first.
 The variable is the link between all the AngularJS directives that will be used throughout this tutorial.
 Choose a name that is self-explanatory, to make sure that your code can be understood by someone else.
 In this tutorial, we will name the variable ``tabselector``.
-- Second comes a ``=`` which separates the variable from the value.
+- Second comes an equals sign ``=`` which separates the variable from the value.
 - Third comes the value.
-It must always be written between ``'``.
+It must always be written between single quotes ``'``.
 The value is the identifier of a tab.
 Each tab that is created must have its very own identifier.
 There again, make sure that the name of the value is self-explanatory.
 In this tutorial, we will have 3 values for the 3 tabs, and we will name them ``firsttab``, ``secondtab`` and ``thirdtab``.

 .. rst-class:: block-step